Autonomous Brownian gyrators: a study on gyrating characteristics: Introduction

 \section{Introduction}

-The recent discussions over autonomous Brownian gyrators\cite{Filliger_PRL2007, Imparato_gyrator, quantum_gyrator, harmonic_analytic2013, harmonic_analytic2018, RC_gyrator_2017, exp_gyrator2017} have shed light on the development of autonomous Brownian engines\cite{Buttiker, Landauer, Reimann02, Park16, Eshuis10, Hartmann15, Serra-Garcia16, Gonzalez16, He20}.
+The recent discussions over autonomous Brownian gyrators\cite{Filliger_PRL2007, Imparato_gyrator, quantum_gyrator, harmonic_analytic2013, harmonic_analytic2018, RC_gyrator_2017, exp_gyrator2017} have shed light on the development of autonomous Brownian engines\cite{Buttiker, Landauer, Reimann02, Park16, Eshuis10, Hartmann15, Serra-Garcia16, Gonzalez19, Stolovitzky98, Ryabov16, Holubec17, Kalinay18, He20}.
 In the simplest description of such systems, a Brownian particle performs two-dimensional random walks under the influence of some conservative potential, while thermal fluctuations of unequal strength are supplied along the two cartesian coordinates, respectively.
 The resulting dynamics is signatured by an average nonzero, circulating flow field.
+The famous Feynman's ratchet problem \cite{Feynman63} can be considered as a particular example of the autonomous Brownian gyrators\cite{Stolovitzky98, Ryabov16, Holubec17, Kalinay18, He20}.
+In the ratchet system, one of the coordinates is periodic, while the random walker is subject to a nonlinear potential, and the average dynamics exhibits unidirectional movement along the periodic coordinate.
+The autonomous gyrating property makes it a sought-after candidate for the realization of microscopic heat engines.

-The autonomous gyrating behavior makes it a promising candidate for a microscopic heat engine.
-Experimentally realization of a Brownian gyrator was demonstrated through a colloidal system using optical tweezers along with artificial noises\cite{exp_gyrator2017}.
+Experimentally, realization of a Brownian gyrator was demonstrated through a colloidal system using optical tweezers along with artificial noises\cite{exp_gyrator2017}.
 Meanwhile, it has been noticed that a coupled RC circuit system with thermal noises can serve as a complete analog to a Brownian gyrator under a harmonic potential\cite{RC_gyrator_2017, Ciliberto13}.
-Similar mechanical and electrical realizations of these autonomous engines with the use of artificial noises were reported and often featured with less trivial interactions \cite{Eshuis10,Hartmann15,Serra-Garcia16,Gonzalez16}.
+Similar mechanical and electrical realizations of these autonomous engines with the use of artificial noises were reported and often featured with less trivial interactions \cite{Eshuis10,Hartmann15,Serra-Garcia16,Gonzalez19, He20}.